Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-XorRotate.md

 \end{eqnarray*} $$

 \\
-By extension we now have a justifiction for the set of expressions with are invertible.
+By extension we now have a justifiction for the set of expressions which are invertible.
 Given $n$ terms we have:

 $$  \begin{eqnarray*}
 M^{32} &=& nI \\